Barbara Dametto: Yoga Instructor, Sound Healer, Expressive Arts Practitioner.

 About Barbara Dametto:

 As a child, I was the family and class clown.
-I impersonated characters, changed my name and wrote a book called, ”Farting Can Be Fun.”
+I impersonated characters, changed my name, and wrote a book called, ”Farting Can Be Fun.”
 I always managed to make people laugh because I was funny and mischievous (and cute as hell!).
-At the same time, I was afraid of dying.
+At the same time, I was afraid of getting old and dying.

 As a teenager, I was an introverted, subversive punk rocker.
-I was painfully shy around boys but managed to express myself through dance and art.
-I was pretty and quirky.
+I was painfully shy but managed to express myself through dance and art.
+I was creative and questioned everything.
 At the same time, I was self-loathing.

-In my twenties, I was a freelance dancer and actor and playwright.
+In my twenties, I was a freelance dancer, actor, and playwright. (and of course... waitress).
 I went to university and discovered that I was pretty darn talented as an artist.
 One of my theatre professors told me I was brilliant!
 I was adventurous and brave and risk-taking.
-At the same time, I was insecure.
+At the same time, I was painfully insecure.

-In my thirties, I worked as a performer and artist in education.
+In my thirties, I worked as a stage performer, choreographer, and artist in education.
 I fell in love with clown theatre and non-verbal forms of physical theatre.
-I began to experience the power of the arts as a tool for expressing social issues (particularly child abuse, conflict resolution and restorative justice).
-I was creative and brave and worked as a volunteer in S.E.
+I began to experience the power of the arts as a tool for expressing social issues (particularly child abuse, conflict resolution, and restorative justice).
+I was brave and worked as a volunteer in S.E.
 Asia in a war zone.
-I was also incredibly fearful.
+I was also self-sabotaging.

 In my forties, I was a high school teacher.
 I loved working with young people and was able to help them to tap into their own inherent talents.
-My students often had huge emotional breakthroughs and shared their personal stories and struggles with me (especially in drama class).
+My students often had huge emotional breakthroughs and shared their personal stories and struggle with me (especially in drama class).
 I always encouraged them to transform their pain into art and comedy.
 We had a lot of fun!
 Eventually, I quit teaching and went back to school to study yoga.
-I got married and ran a yoga and meditation retreat centre.
+I got married and ran a yoga and meditation retreat center.
 I became a sound healer and conscious dance facilitator.
-I became a spiritual teacher and life got very serious.
+I became a spiritual teacher and life was very full and meaningful.